tigerlilyobservatory/orchidarium/README.md

   <img width="75%" src="./img/orchid.png" alt="build">
 </p>

+I've sourced a lot of components from various sites for this build.

-Here's a [public Amazon list](https://www.amazon.com/hz/wishlist/ls/1ARZ5WK7A2QLO?ref_=wl_share) with most of the hardware I used to get this orchidarium off the ground.
+- Here's a [public Amazon list](https://www.amazon.com/hz/wishlist/ls/1ARZ5WK7A2QLO?ref_=wl_share) with most of the hardware I used to get this orchidarium off the ground.
+- I sourced the large cork bark log [from a seller on Etsy](https://www.etsy.com/listing/1855324948/oversize-cork-rounds-cut-to-length?ref=yr_purchases) who specializes in terrariums.
+- Many of the orchids that have been mounted in the terrarium are from ecuagenera, as well as a number of other retail sellers and auctions.
+Begonias and other terrestrial plants have been sourced from various sellers on Etsy, including [Botanicaz](https://www.etsy.com/shop/Botanicaz?ref=yr_purchases) and [FloraEpiphytica](https://www.etsy.com/shop/FloraEpiphytica?ref=yr_purchases).

 ## How it works by example